 Didn’t find the answer to your question?
 Ask in comments!

-The most important change in 2022 is that this year Keukenhof will to work with timeslots.
+In 2024 Keukenhof will again work with timeslots.
 A maximum number of visitors will be allowed per day, and all tickets have to be booked in advance.

 What days are the busiest at Keukenhof?